A New Zealand Curriculum Vitae (Common Misconceptions Cleared Up!)

 TOP TIP: If you do decide to include a photo, make sure it is a professional headshot, not an informal shot where you have cropped someone beside you out, or are holding a beer…(Oh and you can be smiling – its not a passport photo, or a mug shot!)

 "YOUR CV SHOULD BE NO LONGER THAN 2-3 PAGES"

 Fact!
 Yes, employers don’t have all day to read your entire life history.
 Anything more than three pages is too many!
 (And we don’t mean three pages printed double sided) If you can’t say what you need to say on 2-3 pages, then it might be time to consider talking to a professional CV writer.
-We are experts at including everything succinctly and clearly so employers don’t fall asleep or worse still – they ignore your application all together because they cant see what they need to see at first glance.
+We are experts at including everything succinctly and clearly so employers don’t fall asleep - or worse still - ignore your application all together because they cant see what they need to see at first glance.
 Don’t be shy about sending your CV through for a free quote if it is a small novel.
 We have seen it ALL!

 "YOU NEED TO MENTION PERSONAL INFORMATION"